ziedHamdi/svelte-user-credits/README.md

 #Credits
 [Preline.co](https://preline.co/) from where I took ready to use screens and components with css for all screen sizes and even with dark mode

+#Troubleshooting
+The demo is run on Netlify, to be able to [keep the dependencies on deploy,](https://stackoverflow.com/questions/54527465/no-node-modules-from-netlify-deploy) the node_modules have to be copied before the build
+This script was added in package.json to do that:

+`"onNetlifyBeforeBuild": "rm -rf dist && mkdir dist && rsync -rv * dist --exclude ./dist" `